 General fit and comfort

 The Alphafly NEXT Percent fits true to size and is consistent with other Nike running shoes I have tested and reviewed here on Trail & Kale.
-They are also consistent with other popular brands including On Running, Adidas, Hoka One One, and Brooks Running.
+They are also consistent with other popular brands including On Running, Adidas, HOKA, and Brooks Running.
 Drop a comment down below with the brand you normally run in and I’ll let you know how they fit relative to them too.

 The Nike Alphafly NEXT% is a really comfortable running shoe right out the box but you’ll likely notice that the mid-foot/arch area is very slim.
 As a result, your feet end up sitting on the bottom of the side walls.
 I understand it’s hard to get what I mean without an image or video, so watch the video below to see what I mean.